danieljgroso/groso.github.io/README.md

 I attended the University of Florida (Honors Program) and graduated in May 2022 with a B.Sc in Biology. <br />

 ### Research interests ###
-I am broadly interested in genomics and the applications of computational methods to understand diverse biological processes, including human disease, evolution, development, and physiology. <br />
+I am broadly interested in genomics and the applications of computational methods to understand diverse biological processes, including human disease, evolution, and development. <br />

 - - - -